 But above the crows and the buses, I catch sight of the station, in all its Victorian glory.

 The Chhatrapati Shivaji Maharaj Terminus, formerly known as Victoria Station, looks more like a grand gothic university than a train station.
 It’s perhaps Mumbai’s most impressive relic from the colonial era, and it’s also a UNESCO World Heritage Site.
-Even in the inside it looked more like a cathedral, and I strolled up and down the entrance lost in the details as Bipin got in line to get our train tickets.
-However, CST, as the station is also know, is more than just an exquisite piece of architecture, but is the beating transport hub for the famous Mumbai regional railway.
+Even in the inside it resembled a cathedral more than a station, and I strolled up and down the entrance lost in the details as Bipin got in line to get our train tickets.
+However, CST, as the station is also known, is more than just an exquisite piece of architecture, but is the transport hub for the famous Mumbai regional railway.
 In rush hour it’s very easy to get stuck in a total gridlock in the traffic, so the train is the most efficient way to get around as it glides through the city uninterrupted (and on time).
 The main problem a mega city like Mumbai faces is the population density, which translates onto the trains in rush hour.
 Although trains can run as frequent as every three minutes, they still burst with commuters, some half falling out the permanently open doorways of the train.
-Fortunately, 9am was already the end of this rush hour (especially going from South Mumbai northwards) we made it onto a relatively empty train to go to Dadar.
+Fortunately, 9 am was already the end of this rush hour (especially going from South Mumbai northwards) we made it onto a relatively empty train to go to Dadar.

 As the train chugged through the city, passing high rises, old flats, and even a Jewish cemetery, Bipin played a video on YouTube of the infamous rush hour captured in slow motion as people jumped on the train as it slowed into the platform (Mumbai’s trains all have open doors).

 “Why do people risk their lives when there is another train in 3 minutes?”
 I asked.

 “Because in Mumbai, time is money.
 There is always someone else ready to take your job.”